 A fly fishing tippet is simply more monofilament line that you tie on the end of your fly leader so you don’t have to cut off the end of your leader each time you re-tie a fly.
 And it also allows you to use the smallest diameter tippet material possible in case the fishing conditions, or finicky fish, demand it.
-With smallmouth, hitting aggressively, this is not generally much of a concern.
+With smallmouth hitting aggressively, this is not generally much of a concern.

 My favorite smallmouth flies are those hard-bodied “cork” poppers that you’ve seen around for ages and ages.
 A yellow blockhead popper is perfect for topwater “smallies”.
 You are going to lose a lot of flies to northern pike, trees, and rocks so bring plenty.
 Tie the flies on directly to your tippet material.

-Other basic flies, for smallies, are Woolly Buggers.
+Other basic flies for smallies, are Woolly Buggers.
 Others include the Clouser Minnow, Bunny Leeches and all various crawfish and leech imitations.
-These flies do not float, like the poppers so you’ll use them when the bass are not hitting on the surface.
+These flies do not float like the poppers, so you’ll use them when the bass are not hitting on the surface.
 Be sure your kit has some olive green, black, and brown flies and you’ll be all set.
-You simply let them sink, after casting, and then pull the line back in with your hand in an erratic motion.
+You simply let them sink after casting, and then pull the line back in with your hand in an erratic motion.

 If your travels bring you near trout waters then you’ll want some small ”mosquito” flies in your box.
 You’ll also want to have some fly floatant to apply to them so they sit on the water properly.
-In general, you are trying to imitate the bugs that the fish feed on naturally so keep that in mind at the fly shop.
+In general, you are trying to imitate the bugs that the fish feed on naturally, so keep that in mind at the fly shop.
 Fly shop owners are the best source of info as to what to bring to our region.

-The most important distinction, between fly casting and spin casting, is that in fly casting the FLY LINE carries the nearly weightless fly!
+The most important distinction between fly casting and spin casting is that in fly casting, the FLY LINE carries the nearly weightless fly!
 In spin casting the weight of the lure carries the line forward.

 So, simply put, you must get that fly line moving in order to propel the fly forward.
 Begin by stripping half of your fly line off the reel and off the rod, at your feet.
 You can practice this on your lawn, in the gym, or even in a parking lot.
-To practice, attach a leader but not A fly.
+To practice, attach a leader but not a fly.
 You’ll save yourself a lot of trouble and a number of flies.

-Remember that if you will fishing out of a canoe you should practice casting from a sitting position.
+Remember that if you will be fishing out of a canoe you should practice casting from a sitting position.

 If it looks like you are going to have to practice on a hard surface you’ll want to designate one fly line for that purpose.
 A fly fishing friend of mine keeps a rod in his office and sneaks out periodically to practice in an alley in Chicago.
-The fly line is well worn, from the asphalt, but it has made him an outstanding fly caster.
+The fly line is well worn from the asphalt, but it has made him an outstanding fly caster.